knguyenOS/aws-cloud-resume-challenge/README.md

 #### 2.1 HTML/CSS
 The resume website is built using HTML to structure the content and CSS to control the visual presentation.
 Although the Cloud Resume Challenge does not focus on perfect UI/UX, the site should still look polished and professional.
 I used a combination of a simple resume template and generative AI assistance to refine the layout, styling, and readability.

+> **As of 11/21**: I have decided to begin working on an entire portfolio website which will feature more visually appealing design and visuals rather than what I have currently which is a static document sheet.

 #### 2.2 JavaScript
 JavaScript will be used to specifically implement the visitor counter feature.
 A small script sends a request to the backend API to retrieve and update the number of views stored in DynamoDB.
 This will demonstrate how the front-end can interact with AWS services using asynchronous HTTP calls.
 The updated count is then displayed directly on the webpage.